 Relief from stresses, the ability to talk about the experience, and the passage of time are important factors in the healing process.
-Homicide survivors must find a place for their loved one, which will allow them to go on with their lives.
-Survivors must, in their own time, come to the realization that life can and does go on.
+Homicide survivors must find a place for their loved ones, which will allow them to go on with their lives.
+Survivors must, in their own time, realize that life can and does go on.